 [Regulation 196K inserted in Gazette 10 Dec 2004 p.
 5900.]

 196L.
-Default plan
+Default plan for Members

 (1) The Board is to select one of the readymade investment plans as the default plan for Term Allocated Pension Members.

 (2) The Board may change the plan selected as the default plan whenever the Board considers it appropriate to do so.